freehandle/breeze/README.md

 }
 ```

-For the permission config it can be a proof-of-authority
+The permission config can be a proof-of-authority

 ```
 {